marvinrobot78/MacBookPro-14-3-Ubuntu/README.md

 - The basic keyboard (not the Touchbar with Esc and Function keys though);
 - The touchpad;
 - USB-C for important infrastructure such as LAN connection, external monitor, and external storage.
+- Bluetooth - although I had to use Blueman to add devices: https://github.com/blueman-project/blueman

 ### What didn't work at first
 - Wifi: It was partly functional, but was not fully usable.
 Only 2.4Ghz access points shown with poor level and can be connected;